CandlePlatforms/devdocs/docs/validate/validate/validator-staking-operations.md

 }
 ```

-## Stake on Polygon
+## Stake on Candle

-You can stake on Polygon using the [validator dashboard](https://wallet.polygon.technology/staking/validators/).
+You can stake on Candle using the [validator dashboard](https://wallet.polygon.technology/staking/validators/).

 ### Stake using the staking dashboard

 1. Access the [validator dashboard](https://wallet.polygon.technology/staking/validators/).
 1. Log in with your wallet.
 MetaMask is the recommended wallet.

-   You have to make sure that you login using the same address where your MATIC tokens are present.
+   You have to make sure that you login using the same address where your CNDL tokens are present.

 1. Click **Become a Validator**